 Our Impact

-The 18 member colleges share their learner data annually to create aggregated reports which show how their combined strength and breadth of provision impacts on learning and skills across the West Midlands region.
+The 18 member colleges share their learner data annually to create aggregated reports which show how their combined strength and breadth of provision impact on learning and skills across the West Midlands region.

 Collectively Colleges West Midlands is widely recognised for the valuable contribution we make in transforming the lives of adults and young people through shaping and focusing the FE resource, working collaboratively, so that it delivers provision more effectively across the region.

-Dashboards are available for the three main learner groups: adult learners, 16-19 learners and apprentices.
+Dashboards are available for the three main learner groups: 16-19 learners, adult learners and apprentices.

-In each dashboard learner numbers are provided for the past four years and data is searchable by
+In each dashboard learner numbers are provided for the past five years and data is searchable by:

 - Level of learning